Here it is, finally!

 I rewatched the pilot, and picked up on a line from the doctor in one of the first scenes that I had never noticed before.
 The doctor tells Moira that Oliver has 15 fractures that never healed properly.
 It made me think of that scene in The Dark Knight Rises when the doctor tells Bruce Wayne that he doesn’t have any cartilage left in his knee.
 These poor boys and their worn out bodies.
 I just picture Oliver’s bones shattering like the glass man in Unbreakable.

 Ollie gets a little woozy, and realizes that he must have been poisoned.
 He rushes over to his beloved chest, pulls out some pine needle looking things and swallows them with some water.
 He wakes up the next morning totally fine.

 Pretty lucky that his little antidote herbs worked for the very rare poison that was on the bullet.
 Unless it’s some sort of magical antidote for every poison, in which case why isn’t that on the mass market?
 Seems pretty selfish to keep that a secret.

 Oliver heads home in a hurry, though since his excuse is likely to be an assignation of some sort, I don’t really see what it matters that he came home the next morning rather than late the night before.
 He walks into the living room to see several uniformed policemen.
-John Diggle (*giggling* – still not over it) is standing to the side, maintaining his professional bearing.
+John Diggle (the man with the name that makes me giggle) is standing to the side, maintaining his professional bearing.
 Oliver asks if Thea is OK.
 Awwww: his first thought.